will127534/py-opc/README.md

 # py-opc

 Python library for operating the Alphasense OPC-N3 Optical Particle Counter using a Raspberry Pi (or other linux device).
-Full documentation of the original code form David Hagan can be found [here](http://py-opc.readthedocs.org/en/latest/).
+Full documentation of the original code from David Hagan can be found [here](http://py-opc.readthedocs.org/en/latest/).

 Please note: the branch "opc-n3" is not yet operational, however, thanks to the Alpahsense team and the documentation, we are now able to switch the device on and off, read serial number, info-string and request the histogram.
 However, decoding of the histogram data and calculating the checksum ist still not correct up to now.